 Instant pot recipe step by step

-To begin with, clean and rinse the masoor dal well and set it aside.
+To begin with, clean and rinse the whole masoor well and set it aside.

 Place steel insert and and switch on the IP.
 Press Sauté mode.
 Once it displays 'Hot', heat oil.